namiri-tech/docs-rdme-ng/docs/DIGITAX NIGERIA API HUB - GET STARTED/getting-started.md

 DigiTax platform, by Namiri Technology (the company), constitutes a suite of digital solutions crafted for effective, simple, and painless tax compliance through **electronic tax invoicing**.
 These solutions enable taxpayers (individuals and businesses) to generate, digitally sign, and transmit compliant invoices as per connected tax authorities' requirements.

-DigiTax connects with regional tax authorities/ regulators (so far):
+DigiTax connects with regional tax authorities/ regulators, so far:

 * DigiTax Nigeria integrates you with <Glossary>FIRS</Glossary> e-Invoicing System
 * DigiTax Kenya integrates you with <Glossary>KRA</Glossary> eTIMS (electronic Tax Information Management System)
 * DigiTax Zambia integrates you with <Glossary>ZRA</Glossary> Smart Invoice System

+to offer you a streamlined invoicing system that ensures compliance and support your business's growth.

 <Image align="center" border={true} caption="DigiTax - Tax authorities/ regulators" src="https://files.readme.io/962057ae5fb5cf6fd78c5c3a7a5065cc2b42d10a24798169d1ab2852a3b7fffa-DigiTax-TaxAuthoritiesRegulators.png" />